oonisim/hadoop-Installation/README.md

 Topology
 ------------
-Simple 1 master + 2 workers (can be increased by a parameter) in a subnet, to be created by the Ansible playbooks.
-The number of worker nodes can be configured.
+Simple 1 master + N workers (N can be increased by a parameter) in a subnet.
+Master redundancy is not implemented.
+AWS environment can be created by the Ansible playbooks.

 <img src="documentation/Images/AWS.png">